mmychsoftserve/H_Unit_AI_Self_Assessment/GenAI Productivity Measurement Assessment Service.md

 **Your Score: _____**

 ### Q23: Change Failure Rate & Rollbacks
+ This question asks how using AI has affected the stability of your releases.
+Specifically, it measures whether the number of failed deployments, production issues, hotfixes, or rollbacks has increased, stayed the same, or improved since your team began using AI tools.
+Select the option that best reflects how much AI has helped (or not helped) reduce failures in your code changes and deployments.

 - [ ] 0 - Increased failures
 - [ ] 1 - No change in failure rate
 - [ ] 2 - 10-20% reduction in failures